Coppélia: Balanchine

 In 1974, George Balanchine choreographed a version of Coppélia for the New York City Ballet.
 He was assisted by Alexandra Danilova, who had performed the title role many times during her dancing career.
 She staged the Petipa choreography for Act II.
 Balanchine created new choreography for Act III and for the mazurka, czardas and Franz's variation in Act I. Patricia McBride danced the role of Swanhilda the friendliest girl; Helgi Tomasson danced the role of Franz; Shaun O'Brian portrayed Dr. Coppélius.
 In Act III, Balanchine added 24 young girls to dance and be in the scene during Waltz of the Hours, Dawn (L'aurore), Prayer, and Work (Le travail) variations.

 Second Life - LPBA

-From 2011 the Little Princess Ballet Academy (LPBA) has performed Coppélia in Second Life.
+From 2011 the Little Princess Ballet Academy (LPBA) has performed Coppélia on the virtual platform Second Life.
 The adaptation follows the original in three acts, but the mime parts are problematic to perform in Second Life and has been changed, together with some changes in the sequences.
 All parts are played by individual avatars.